Skip to main content

 Abandoned Mine Land Fee-based Grant Funds

-Consistent with the Consolidated Appropriations Act, 2023 (Public Law 117-328), OSMRE has made funding available for projects in the Fiscal Year (FY) 2023 Abandoned Mine Land Economic Revitalization (AMLER) Program (previously known as the AML Pilot Program).
+Consistent with the Consolidated Appropriations Act, 2024 (Public Law 118-42), on June 3, 2024, OSMRE made payments to eligible states and Tribes for projects funded by the Fiscal Year (FY) 2024 Abandoned Mine Land Economic Revitalization (AMLER) Program (previously known as the AML Pilot Program).

 The intent of the AMLER Program is to explore and implement strategies that return legacy coal mining sites to productive uses through economic and community development.

-The FY 2023 AMLER Program will provide grants to the six Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 AML sites based on OSMRE AML inventory data as of September 30, 2022 and the three tribes with AML Programs.
-Kentucky, Pennsylvania, and West Virginia are each allocated $29.347 million; Alabama, Ohio, and Virginia are each allocated $11.739 million; while the Navajo Nation, Hopi Tribe, and Crow Tribe are each allocated $3.913 million.
+The FY 2024 AMLER Program will provide payments to the six Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 AML sites based on OSMRE AML inventory data as of September 30, 2023 and the three tribes with AML Programs.
+Kentucky, Pennsylvania, and West Virginia are each allocated $28.667 million; Alabama, Ohio, and Virginia are each allocated $11 million; the Crow Tribe and Hopi Tribe are each allocated $3.667 million; and the Navajo Nation is allocated $3.666 million.

 In addition to the extension of abandoned mine land (AML) fee collections and mandatory AML Grant distributions, $11.293 billion in new funding was authorized to be appropriated for deposit into the Abandoned Mine Reclamation Fund due to the passage of the Bipartisan Infrastructure Law.